wp-plugins/stafflist/readme.txt

 If you wish.
 Sure.

 == Changelog ==

+= 0.91 =
+* Added a new screenshot to show the regex search results

 = 0.9 =
 * Plugin-out only in beta, currently.
 Standby for official release.